mgmike/nd013-c2-fusion-starter/writeup2.md

 ### Filter
 In the filter step, the prediction from the most recent measurement will be calculated.
 This prediction is compared to the next measurement using an Extended Kalman Filter and the result updates the track.

 The prediction step follows the formula in the following image.
 The matrix F is the state transformation matrix and transforms data points from sensor space to measurement space.
 To caluclate the estimation error covariance matrix P, the process noise covariance Q is needed.
-The Q in the exercises was only a 2x2 matrix, however Q is a 6x6 matrix for this project as we are using the x, y and z positions and their corrisponding velocities.
+The Q in the exercises was only a 2x2 matrix, however Q is a 6x6 matrix for this project as the x, y and z positions and their corrisponding velocities are used.

 To update the track, the residual gamma must be calculated.
 The gamma compares the new measurement, z with the state estimation.
 The gamma is used to calculate the updated x value along with the Kalman gain K and the covariance S.